comprendezvous/docu_clear/README.md

 docu_clear (working title) is this system.

-<b>content</b>
+<b>scope</b>

-it is based on three pillars of communication:
+it is based on three pillars of efficient information transfer:

 <b>context:</b>
 what is the full context of the programming language?

+e.g. 'where does the program sit in the grand scheme of things?'

 <b>scope:</b>
 what is the total scope of the programming language.

+e.g. 'where is a list of everyting in the programming language?'

 <b>definition:</b>
 what is the most succinct way to describe a term within the